ocaml/caml-mode/README.md

     % make install-ocamltags

-To use highlighting capabilities, add ONE of the following two lines to your .emacs.
-The second one works better on recent versions of emacs.
+To use highlighting capabilities, add **one** of the following two lines to your [Init File][].
+The second one works better on recent versions of Emacs.

     (if window-system (require 'caml-hilit))
     (if window-system (require 'caml-font))